carlowahlstedt/NewmanPostman_VSTS_Task/README.md

 The [source](https://github.com/carlowahlstedt/NewmanPostman_VSTS_Task/) to this extension is available.
 Feel free to take, fork, and extend.

-//TODO:Update the 3rd party notices file or remove the view notices reference.
 [View Notices](https://github.com/carlowahlstedt/NewmanPostman_VSTS_Task/blob/master/ThirdPartyNotices.txt) for third party software included in this extension.

 ### Minimum supported environments ###